danmorrison/danmorrison.github.io/_posts/2017-04-25-manual-of-epictetus.md

 > Nay, you have this, you have not praised the man you did not want to praise, you have not had to bear with the insults of his doorstep.
 >
 > 1. <mark>It is in our power to discover the will of Nature from those matters on which we have no difference of opinion.</mark>
-> For instance, when another man's slave has broken the wine-cup we are very ready to say at once, 'Such things must happen'.
+> For instance, when another man's slave has broken the wine-cup we are very ready to say at once, "Such things must happen".
 > <mark>Know then that when your own cup is broken, you ought to behave in the same way as when your neighbour’s was broken.</mark>
 > Apply the same principle to higher matters.
 > Is another's child or wife dead?
-> Not one of us but would say, 'Such is the lot of man'; but when one's own dies, straightway one cries, 'Alas! miserable am I'.
+> Not one of us but would say, "Such is the lot of man"; but when one's own dies, straightway one cries, "Alas! miserable am I".
 > But we ought to remember what our feelings are when we hear it of another.
 >
 > 1. As a mark is not set up for men to miss it, so there is nothing intrinsically evil in the world.